gousiosg/homepage/about.md

 ### Bio

-*Dr. Georgios Gousios* is an assistant professor at the Software Engineering group, Delft University of Technology.
-His research interests include software engineering, software analytics and programming languages.
-He works in the fields of distributed software development processes, software quality, software testing, developer productivity assessment, research infrastructures and software security.
-His research has been published in top venues (ICSE, FSE, EMSE, MSR) where he has received 4 best paper awards.
-In total, he has published more than 50 papers and also co-edited the ``Beautiful Architectures'' book (OReilly, 2009).
-He is the main author of the GHTorrent data collection and curation framework and the Alitheia Core repository mining platform.
-Dr.
-Gousios holds a PhD in Empirical Software Engineering (mining software repositories) with distinction from the Athens University of Economics and Business (AUEB) and an MSc (software engineering) with distinction from the University of Manchester.
+*Dr. Georgios Gousios* is an assistant professor at the Software Engineering Group, Delft University of Technology, where he leads the group's Software Analytics lab.
+He works in the fields of sofware ecosystems, software testing, distributed software development processes and research infrastructures.
+His research has been published in top venues (ICSE, FSE, TSE), where he has received 4 distinguished paper awards.
+He is the main author of the GHTorrent data collection and curation framework (for which he received a foundational contribution award), the Alitheia Core repository mining platform and various widely used tools and datasets.
+Currently, he is leading the Unified Call Graph project with analyzes package repositories at a fine level of detail,  and the CodeFeedr project which delivers real time software analytics.
+Dr. Gousios holds a PhD with distinction in Software Engineering (mining software repositories) from the Athens University of Economics and Business (AUEB) and an MSc with distinction (software engineering) from the University of Manchester.

 A full CV can be provided upon request.